ghaskins/riak_wiki/README.md

 4. Generate the site and start a local server (This will take a minute.
 Don't fret.)

-        gollum-site generate   # Will generate the files gollum-site serve      # Will start the gollum-site server
+        gollum-site generate        # Will generate the files gollum-site serve           # Will start the gollum-site server gollum-site serve --watch   # Will start the gollum-site server and will regenerate the site
+                                    # when changes are made

 5. Navigate to <http://localhost:8000/> (Default) to access a fully-functional copy of the Riak Wiki.